Pulling it all together: Planned Value to Delivery

 You will assign work to teams later in boards.

-Create folders named for how teams operate in executing work being performed (e.g., “QA Team”, “Web Product x Engineering Team”, “Customer Ops”).
+Create folders (1) named for how teams operate as working groups performing work (e.g., “QA Team”, “Web Product x Engineering Team”, “Customer Ops”).

 OR